pgoyal94/Restaurants_and_House_Prices/README.md

 ### [Final Presentation - Google Slides](https://docs.google.com/presentation/d/1VL1pErovXfj_fZwtjBl6Up0cRyxJ3M3iXg7sSbsMDSQ/edit?usp=sharing)
 - See slides for Project topic and reasoning
 - See slides for Description of data sources
+- See slides for Technologies used
 - See slides for Description of preliminary data exploration and preprocessing
 - See slides for Description of analysis, including:
   - Description of preliminary feature engineering and preliminary feature selection
   - Description of how data was split
   - Explanation of model choice
   - Current accuracy scores
-- See slides for description of technologies used.
 - _Note: Please see speaker notes on slides for presentation rehearsal_